scimaksim/nasa-api-vignette/README.md

 ### Annual discoveries

 The `annualExoDiscoveries()` function retrieves the latest exoplanet data from NASA’s Exoplanet Archive.
+By default, the function excludes bodies which have had their planetary status “questioned in the published literature.”

 ``` r
 # Retrieve latest exoplanet data